Police clash with residents in locked-down Paris suburbs

-Police fought running battles in two of Paris' northern suburbs overnight on Sunday, with residents accusing officers of using heavy-handed tactics to enforce France's strict coronavirus lockdown.
-Residents burnt cars and shot fireworks at police, who responded with rubber bullets and tear gas in the suburbs of Villeneuve-la-Garenne and Aulnay-sous-Bois, witnesses and police said on Monday.
+Police fought running battles in at least five suburbs of Paris overnight with residents who accused officers of using heavy-handed tactics to enforce France's strict coronavirus lockdown.
+Residents burnt cars and shot fireworks at police, who responded with rubber bullets and tear gas in the northern suburbs of Villeneuve-la-Garenne and Aulnay-sous-Bois, witnesses and police said on Monday.

 The violence began on Saturday when a motorcyclist was injured during a police check in Villeneuve-la-Garenne, prompting a crowd to gather.
 A police statement said the group targeted officers with "projectiles" in a near two-hour standoff.

-The motorcyclist crashed into the open door of a police car, suffering a broken leg and undergoing surgery.
+The motorcyclist crashed into the open door of a police car and required surgery for a broken leg.
 Residents allege the door was opened deliberately so that the rider would smash into it.

 The 30-year-old will lodge a complaint against the officers, his family and a lawyer told AFP, while prosecutors have opened an investigation.
-By Monday morning, calm had returned to Villeneuve-la-Garenne after a second night of riots, fires and explosions, according to an AFP journalist.
+By Monday morning, calm had returned to Villeneuve-la-Garenne after a second night of standoffs with police, according to an AFP journalist.

-The trouble also spread to nearby Aulnay-sous-Bois, where police claimed they were "ambushed" by residents in a district of dense, high-rise social housing of mainly immigrant occupants.
+There were also standoffs in nearby Aulnay-sous-Bois, where police claimed they were "ambushed" by residents in a district of dense, high-rise social housing of mainly immigrant occupants.
 Police said they arrested four people after being targeted by residents using fireworks as projectiles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)